Amirkhazaeii/Speculative-Evolution/README.md

 [![4-comma][Main]](https://example.com)

 Figure 1.
-This image render is a represenation of some of the iterations of my scripts!
+Still Renders of the final Project/ Seed 49/ Iteration 60
 <!-- Abstract -->
 ## Abstract
 This project explores speculative evolution through a 3D implementation of Conway’s Game of Life, using procedural simulation to generate unfamiliar (extratrastrial)  organic forms.
 By applying a volumetric optimized workflow , the raw cellular structures are smoothed into unified, bone-like geometries that evoke alien biological systems.
 The resulting forms, (strange yet organic) are 3D printed as fossil-like artifacts, offering a tangible look into hypothetical generated structures.
 This process blurs the line between artificial life, evolutionary theory, and digital fabrication, suggesting a new direction for computational bio-art.
 The work demonstrates how simple rules can simulate complex biological emergence and challenge perceptions of the organic.